 Types of Scooter Accidents Handled by Our Chicago Personal Injury Attorneys

 Many different types of accidents can occur while riding these devices.
-We can divide the types of accidents into five different categories: the improper use of e-scooters, machinery malfunctions, accidents involving other riders or motorists, improper parking, and road hazards.
+We can divide the types of accidents into five categories: the improper use of e-scooters, machinery malfunctions, accidents involving other riders or motorists, improper parking, and road hazards.

 - Machinery malfunctions: There are many reports of scooters malfunctioning while riders are operating these vehicles.
 Brakes can fail, leading to loss of control of the vehicle.
-Other riders report the battery crashing in the middle of the ride, as well as the lock of the front wheel mid-ride.
+Other riders report the battery crashing in the middle of the ride and the lock of the front wheel mid-ride.

 - Improperly parked scooters: Because of the lack of education and regulation of these vehicles, riders do not properly park these scooters in safe places.
 Scooters can cause injuries to disabled people when riders park them in designated handicap spots or ramps.

-They can use the scooters on city streets without bike lanes, or ride multiple scooters at once in a large group.
-In addition, multiple people on one scooter is a serious hazard, as well as using the scooter in an undesignated location.
+They can use the scooters on city streets without bike lanes or ride multiple scooters at once in a large group.
+Also, multiple people riding on one scooter is hazardous, as well as using the scooter in an undesignated location.

-- Road hazards: Cities are not set up to accommodate this new form of transportation and the lack of regulations cannot protect riders from serious hazards.
-Construction areas can pose a danger to e-scooter riders, as well as ice or water on the road.
+- Road hazards: Cities are not set up to accommodate this new form of transportation, and the lack of regulations cannot protect riders from serious hazards.
+Construction areas can pose a danger to e-scooter riders when ice or water on the road.

 - Accidents involving motorists, pedestrians, and other scooters: Electric scooters and other vehicles and pedestrians are a volatile mix.
 Electric scooter riders can crash into pedestrians or cause pedestrians to fall while they are riding.

 Accidents Involving Electric Scooters in Other Cities

 The powered scooters have caused at least 1,500 injuries in major cities in the United States in the past year alone.
 Many of these accidents lead to significant, lifelong consequences for the victims.

-Another man in Tempe, Arizona experienced critical injuries when he was hit by a vehicle while riding a scooter.
-Recently, an electric scooter rider suffered a severe injury and died in Fort Lauderdale, Florida when he collided with a car.
+Another man in Tempe, Arizona, experienced critical injuries when he was hit by a vehicle while riding a scooter.
+Recently, an electric scooter rider suffered a severe injury and died in Fort Lauderdale, Florida, when he collided with a car.

 Legal Options for People Seriously Injured in Electric Scooter Accidents in Chicago

-Whether you were a scooter operator, a motorist, or a pedestrian, injuries sustained due to an electric scooter can be very severe.
+Injuries sustained due to an electric scooter can be severe to operators, motorists, and pedestrians.
 If you were not at-fault for the accident, you could claim compensation for your injuries and other losses, such as lost wages or property damage, through an insurance claim, a product liability lawsuit, or a personal injury lawsuit.